- Academic Services and Resources

-- A student can unregister a class during the official Drop/Add period via online registration on the student portal and will have the class cancelled and will not be charged for that particular class.
+- A student can unregister a class during the official Drop/Add period via online registration on the student portal.
+The course will be removed from their schedule and they will not be charged for that particular class.

 - If the student wishes to completely withdraw from all classes at the institution any time after the first day of classes, please see Withdrawal from the University to completely withdraw.

 - No class can be unregistered after the Drop/Add deadline.
-After the Official Drop/Add period the class can be withdrawn with a grade of ‘W’ up to the deadline for withdrawing a class.
+After the Official Drop/Add period has ended, the class can be withdrawn with a grade of ‘W’ up to the deadline for class withdrawal.
 Withdrawing from a class must be officially completed through the Registrar’s Office.
 See ‘Withdrawal From A Class after the Drop/Add period’ for official process.

 - Students in a graduate program which has classes scheduled to start after the drop/add period ends may be allowed to exchange later classes (for the same credit amount), or add a later class, BEFORE THE CLASS START DATE, at the discretion of the Registrar.

 - Students in the graduate program who wish to drop/withdraw from a modular course that meets early in the term but retain a modular course that meets later in the term, even if done during the drop/add period, must contact Financial Aid to ensure continuation of aid.